Inexperience in China Buying

-Tell-tale signs a buyer is inexperienced in dealing with China buying and manufacturing.They are evident signs in new buyers and at times found in buyers who have dealt with China for years.
+Tell-tale signs a buyer is inexperienced in dealing with China buying and manufacturing.

-Really Stoked About Low Price:
+Really Stoked About Low Price

-“The only difference in China is the location and the language; but they’re just like us”:
+“The only difference in China buying is the location and the language; but they’re just like us”:

 Believes “the factory will know what to do and can be trusted”.

 It’s not a “trusted” as far as you can’t trust them to steal your money (although always be vigilant on all aspects).
-It’s more of a trusted to do the right thing in a manufacturing-sense.
+It’s more of a trusted to do the right thing in a manufacturing sense.

-My friend Renaud Anjoran from the Quality Inspection Tips Blog said it best in the comment section of a great post, “How your inspectors can fail to notice quality problems“:
+Renaud Anjoran from the Quality Inspection Tips Blog said it best in the comment section of a great post, “How your inspectors can fail to notice quality problems“:

 The most important is to switch your mindset from “the manufacturer knows best and can be trusted” to “the manufacturer will propose something to me and it will be up to me to validate it and use it as the standard to comply with”.